Herbs are like people in that they have unique personalities that can be understood through dravyaguna.

 If you were to look up the definition of astringent in a dictionary you would come up with something like stern or severe.
 If you have an interest in Vedic astrology then the planet that comes to mind would be Saturn.
 I remember reading Dr. Svoboda’s “The Greatness of Saturn” every Saturday for a month in order to fully understand the subtleties of Saturn.
 Although there is still more to learn I can see the benefits from the “stern or severe” discipline that Saturn requires.

 While Vasaka does not appear to be especially stern on the surface it is very astringent.
-In the context of herbs this means “a substance that contracts the tissues or canals of the body, thereby diminishing discharges.”
-Vasaka’s natural strengths allows it to be useful when a drying effect is needed, especially on the lungs and the colon.
+In the context of herbs this means “ .”
+Vasaka’s natural strengths allow it to be useful when a drying effect is needed, especially on the lungs and the colon.
 This effect helps to create more integrity in the tissues.

 Integrity is often the goal of being stern or severe with yourself or others.
 Vasaka, like Saturn edits what is not needed from your life.
 This action is also shown in how Vasaka is able to dilate the bronchial passageways in the lungs to help them remove any excess mucus.